 The application review season runs from October to March.
 The work is cyclical and most duties can be accomplished at home within the Central Ohio area.
 Files are assigned weekly via an online secure review site; once completed, recommendations are submitted electronically and new files are assigned for the following week.
 The application reviewer is required to enter recommendations for completed reviews into the review site on a weekly basis.
 Application reviewers are also required to attend and participate in monthly trainings and individual coaching sessions, and other meetings as needed during normal university business hours.
 It is the reviewer's responsibility to remain up-to-date with procedural and guideline changes provided by UA.
 Opportunities for professional development during the admission season are offered.
 Throughout the admissions process, reviewers must ensure confidentiality and security of admission files and university materials.

-Reviewers are expected to work approximately 14-18 hours per week, with some weeks during December and January requiring up to 20 hours.
+Reviewers are expected to work approximately 14-18 hours per week, with some weeks during November through January possibly requiring up to 20 hours.
 Reviewers are compensated at an hourly rate.
 Reviewers will conduct a holistic review on a maximum of 80 files a week.
 Application reviewers may be asked to review additional files at various points during the season.
 Candidates must commit to completing the needed files per week and attending all on-campus required trainings and meetings.
-Reviewers are expected to be available between October and March and are not permitted to take time off.
+Reviewers are expected to own their own equipment (laptop, desktop, tablet, etc.) and be available between October and March.
+Reviewers are not permitted to take time off.

 Essential functions of the successful candidate in the position include but are not limited to: oDevelop a thorough understanding of Ohio State's enrollment goals, policies and procedures and make recommendations based on established enrollment guidelines and professional judgement. oHolistically review all application materials in a detail oriented manner. oUtilize application training resources to inform the admissions recommendations. oConsult with your supervisor and other UA staff when reading more complex applications through email communication and review meetings. oAttend all meetings, trainings and professional development sessions.